-We expect that our cash and cash equivalents, including the proceeds from our recent IPO, will enable us to fund our operating expenses and capital expenditure requirements at least through 2016.
+We expect that our cash, cash equivalents and marketable securities at March 31, 2016 will enable us to fund our operating expenses and capital expenditure requirements through at least June 30, 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of CAT-1004, CAT-2054 and our other current and potential product candidates, and because the extent to which we may enter into collaborations with third parties for the development of these product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of any future collaborations; - the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain collaborations on favorable terms, if at all.
+- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates: - the success of any future collaborations; - the extent to which we acquire or in-license other medicines and technologies; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - our ability to establish and maintain collaborations on favorable terms, if at all.